natali-alkayed/reading-notes/class33/README.md

 5. **TypeScript**: If you're using TypeScript, `react-cookie` may be more appealing due to its TypeScript typings.

 Ultimately, both libraries serve the purpose of handling cookies in React applications, and the choice between them depends on your specific project requirements and your comfort level with their respective APIs and features.

+_ _ _

+A cookie, in the context of web technology, is a small piece of data that a web server sends to a user's web browser when they visit a website.
+The browser stores this data, and then, whenever the user revisits the same website, the browser sends the cookie back to the server with each subsequent request.
+Cookies are commonly used for various purposes in web applications and are an essential part of modern web browsing.
+Here are some key characteristics and uses of cookies:

+1. **State Management**: Cookies are often used to maintain the state of a user's session on a website.
+For example, they can be used to remember a user's login status, shopping cart contents, or preferences.

+2. **Tracking and Analytics**: Cookies are used for tracking user behavior and collecting analytics data.
+Websites can use cookies to gather information about how users interact with their site, such as which pages they visit and how long they stay.

+3. **Personalization**: Cookies can be employed to personalize the user experience by storing user preferences and settings.
+This allows websites to remember user choices, such as language preferences or theme selections.

+4. **Authentication**: Cookies are frequently used for user authentication.
+When a user logs into a website, a session cookie may be created to authenticate the user's requests during their visit.